 1. After unpacking the instrument, check the contents with the packing slip to verify that the shipment is complete.
-Inspect all items and report any damage immediately to the shipping carrier, your local distributor or ASI.
+Inspect all items and report any damage immediately to the shipping carrier, your local distributor, or ASI.
 If any items are damaged, save the shipping container which may be required for claims purposes.

-2. Place pumps on a level bench top with sufficient space for detectors and other ancillary equipment.
-In a gradient system the pumps are stacked on top of each other with the Model 500 on top.
-The pumps should be located away from direct sunlight and from areas subject to wide temperature fluctuations such as air vents.
+2. Place pump on a level bench top with sufficient space for detectors and other ancillary equipment.
+The pump should be located away from direct sunlight and from areas subject to wide temperature fluctuations such as air vents.

-3. Install the solvent inlet line assembly and solvent filter to the pump inlet check valve (figure 1).
+3. Install the solvent inlet line assembly (1/4-28 finger tight fitting) and solvent filter to the pump inlet check valve (figure 1).
 Always use a solvent filter to protect the check valves and system hydraulics from contaminants.
 Solvent bottles should be placed at approximately the same level as the pump or higher.
 In special circumstances the solvent reservoir can be located below the pump inlet (maximum 36") without a loss of pump performance.